 In Xavier Vidal i Roca we have different protectors and chin rests for all viola sizes.
 Choose the one that fixs you better with your instrument.

-Look our sordine catalogue for your viola.
-Sordines are made of different materials like rubber, metal or plastic.
+Look our mute catalogue for your viola.
+Viola mutes are made of different materials like rubber, metal or plastic.
 Find the one that matchs better with your instrument.

 In Xavier Vidal i Roca we have different models of viola stands that matchs perfectly with your instrument' size.
 Find the one that fixs you better.